Signal

 A signal that sends successfully mapped values from

-, or thrown errors asfailed
+self, or thrown errors asfailedevents.

 -